Andreas Önver Cetrez

 Dissertation title: Meaning-Making Variations in Acculturation and Ritualization: A multi-generational study of Suroyo migrants in Sweden

-Since my disputation I have published several articles in journals, chapters in anthologies, and own edited books, related to the following themes:
+During my academic career I have published several articles in journals, chapters, and own edited books, related to the following themes:

 During 2014-2016 I have been working as the Deputy Director for the Swedish Research Institute in Istanbul (SRII), Turkey.
 My responsibilities have been to edit the two journal series of the SRII, Transactions and Papers.
 Transactions is a blinded peer reviewed series.
 Other responsibilities have been to organize conferences, workshops, seminars, lectures, the summer school, as well as to inform the Scandinavian academics about the work of the institute.